 Looking for Korean food in Paris?
-Don’t fret, there’s some awesome Korean restaurants in Paris.
-I’ve been living here for 8 years and as a foodie, I’m always on the hunt for the best restaurants in the city.
-I love Korean food and fortunately Paris has some genuinely good and often underrated spots to eat their awesome cuisine.
+You’re in luck.
+Paris has some genuinely excellent Korean restaurants, even if they’re often overlooked.
+I’ve been living here for over 9 years and as a foodie, I’m constantly on the hunt for the best places to eat in the city.
+Korean food is one of my favourites and fortunately Paris delivers, with some very solid spots doing the cuisine properly.

-Read on and discover my guide to the best Korean restaurants in Paris.
-Note that its guide is updated frequently with new recommendations so be sure to bookmark it!
+Read on for my guide to the best Korean restaurants in Paris.
+This list is updated regularly with new finds, so it’s worth bookmarking and checking back.

 After more Asian Restaurants recommendations in Paris?
 Check out my guide to the best Japanese restaurants in Paris and the best Chinese restaurants in Paris.